Mlaiel/iacherie/docs/COMPREHENSIVE_TECHNICAL_GUIDE.md

 ---

-*This guide represents the complete technical implementation of the Ainflue platform with 53 core AI agents, 117 industrial crawlers, and ultra-advanced testing capabilities.
+*This guide represents the complete technical implementation of the IA Chérie platform with 53 core AI agents, 117 industrial crawlers, and ultra-advanced testing capabilities.
 All implementations follow industrial-grade standards with zero-mock testing policies.*